mtelewa/fun-stats/README.md

 #### First Time Visitor Goals

-* I want to get informed about some interesting and shocking facts
+* I want to get informed about some interesting facts
 * I want to increase my knowledge in different topics
+* I want the game rules to be easily accessible
+* I want to easily navigate from category to another

 #### Returning Visitor Goals

-* I want to know more facts and check out different topics
+* I want to know more facts
+* I want to check out other categories
+* I want to improve my score

 #### Frequent Visitor Goals

-* I want to improve my score and solve as many questions with the exact correct answer
+* I want to get a perfect score and solve as many questions with the exact correct answer
+* I want to check out other categories

 - - -